Whether you're setting up a landing page for the first time or the billionth time, it's easy to forget something.

 There are few things more embarrassing and noticeable than poorly set-up smart content.
 You've probably gotten emails before that say "Hi [FIRST NAME]," right?
 That's unfortunate, but it's only visible to one person -- not everyone who visits your landing page.
 So if you're going to go the extra mile to personalize your landing page with smart tokens, make sure the "default" ones are customized and logical in the place they're used.
 For example, you can use "there" as the default token so that when you don't have someone's contact record on file, it just says "Hey there," not "Hey FIRSTNAME."

 Last, but certainly not least, make sure the entire conversion process is functional.
-After people fill out your form, are they really taken to the thank-you page?
-Do they really get a kickback email?
+After people fill out your form, are they taken to a thank-you page?
+Does it work every time?
+Do they get a kickback email where you can follow up with each user after they've downloaded your resource?
 Make sure this is all working properly so you don't put your contacts through it.